qferre/atypeak/README.md

 Q-score
-- corr_datasets_tf gives the correlation of each dimension (in order, datasets and then TR) with each other (for example, is the presence of peaks from dataset2 correlated with peaks from TF 5).
-Order is alphabetical, and you have datasets then TR TODO MAKE IT BE WRITTEN ON THE MATRIX ()
+- corr_datasets_tf gives the correlation of each dimension with each other (for example, is the presence of peaks from dataset2 correlated with peaks from TF 5).
 - posvar: does the presence of a peak from the line dimension increase score of the column dimension
 - qscore : individual contributions of each pair to the qscore (with numerical values as a tsv)